-In this post, I’m going to share with you why I’m going into debt for home improvements and how this action will improve my home value, and talk about the pros and cons of financing home improvements.
+In this post, I’m going to share with you why I’m going into debt for home improvements, how these improvements will improve my home value, and talk about the pros and cons of financing home improvements.

 First, let’s start this section off by talking about mortgages: The word mortgage is derived from a “Law French” term used by English lawyers in the Middle Ages meaning “death pledge“, and refers to the pledge ending when either the obligation is fulfilled or the property is taken through foreclosure.

-“A man in debt is so far a slave.” – Ralph Waldo Emerson
+“A person in debt is so far a slave.” – Ralph Waldo Emerson

 As the title states, I’m going into debt.
 That prompts the question, is all debt bad?